DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 ---

-##### Which of the following DeFi platforms have a collateral factor of 50%?
+##### What do you mean by Yield Farming?

-- [ ]  Compound
+- [x]  The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns
-- [x]  Alchemix
+- [ ]  The process involves leveraging cryptocurrencies to lend DeFi protocols for high returns
-- [ ]  Aave
+- [x]  Returns can go up to 100% in annualized yields
-- [ ]  Maker
+- [ ]  Returns do not go above 10% in annualized yields

 Hint: Borrowing use case

-Explanation: Alchemix has a Collateral Factor(a.k.a loan-to-value ratio) of 50%  which means only the 50% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+Explanation: The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% in annualized yields.
+Yield farming originates from banks’ process in lending your deposits; the difference is that DeFi yield farming compounds the interest earned.

 Sub Topics: borrowing-use-cases